darkobozhinoski/MMRS/index.md

+We presented a collective adaptation process for Mobile Multi-Robot Systems that consists of two segments: first segment that focuses on adaptation triggered by mission problems and another segment that performs adaptation as a result of safety problems in the system.
+Here, we describe our evalaution of the approach.
+In the next section the experimental setup is described.

 # Experiment Design

 ## GOAL

-Analyze the CAP implementation for the purpose of evaluation  with respect to mission satisfiability, safety, and run-time efficiency from the point of view of researchers in the context of UAV-based missions
+Analyze the Collective Adaptation Process (CAP) implementation for the purpose of evaluation  with respect to mission satisfiability, safety, and run-time efficiency from the point of view of researchers in the context of UAV-based missions

 ## Design